Rental assistance Baltimore City and county.

 Some programs can help Baltimore Maryland families pay their rent or find and retain low income housing.
 Several different non-profits and charities administer the resources across the city and county.
 In addition there are some government run rental assistance programs that residents of Baltimore can also apply to.
 Get information on all of the options available to you below.

 The local Department of Social Services in Baltimore runs the Housing Choice Voucher Program Rental subsidy.
 There is a very long waiting list that is currently in place in order to receive the low income housing.
 This voucher program limits the amount of rent that a low income household needs to pay towards their housing costs and the aid is based on their annual household income.
 Call (800) 332-6347.
-Also click here for more information on Section 8 Housing Vouchers.
+Also find more details on for more information on HUD Section 8 Housing Vouchers.

 If you are facing an eviction in Baltimore, or just need free legal advice in discussing what you can or can’t do as a renter, contact one or more of the following.